Announcing a Conversation Series on Actualizing Equity in Music Education

 - July 2019, “Features of University Environments That Support Well-Being as Perceived by Lesbian, Gay, Bisexual, and Questioning Undergraduate Music and Art Students, Nicholas E. Roseth.

-Teaching Music (not peer-reviewed, but available to all NAfME members; August 2020 issue is free to all educators for a limited time.)
+Teaching Music (not peer-reviewed, but available to all NAfME members with login.)

 “Secondary Vocal Education in a Pandemic: Diversify Practice to Find New Meaning” by Meagan Dissenger, who asks in the August 2020 issue how we can make high-school choral curricula appeal to a wider range of students in our communities. p.
 14.